Take a break from Rome’s touristic areas and explore a hidden gem only the Romans know about.

 Head to Gianfornaio for aperitivo with delicious pizza al taglio (pizza by the slice) and yummy cocktails!
 Or better yet, head back to Panificio Nazzareno for happy hour boards with cured meats and cheeses.

 Dinner?
 Don’t miss creative and classic pizzas at TreeToo paired with amazing cocktails or organic wines and craft beers.
 For the meat lovers?
 Macello is heaven on a plate with its spit-roasted chicken, beef and wide selection of tartares.
 For burgers, Roma Beer Company is your best bet, accompanied by a wow-inducing selection of craft beers.

 Every year, wine lovers start the countdown to a 10-day-long wine festival a stone’s throw away from Ponte Milvio.
 It’s called Vinofòrum and it’s where thousands of Italian wine labels are put on offer each June.
 Each edition has something new to offer, but one thing’s for sure: you get to taste lots of great wine!

 Once you’ve purchased your ticket, you’ll be given a small sheet with your personal wine glass (that you can take home afterwards—a souvenir you’ll actually use!).
 You have 10 tastings included in your ticket.
-It couldn’t be easier to discover tons of new Italian wines.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+It couldn’t be easier to discover tons of new Italian wines.Want our insider’s guide to eating in Rome?
+Just add your email address in the form below!

 An Italian globetrotter with a gigantic crush on Rome, Federica has been travelling the world since birth and has lived in NYC, Tehran, Rome, Houston, Istanbul, London and Budapest.
 She loves sharing her passion for Italy’s food and culture, and has a personal travel blog about how to live la Dolce Vita around the world.